 *Exercise: it doesn’t have to be anything strenuous – a walk can help to boost your mood

-*Learn to use/focus on your breathing and mindfulness can work for some people
+*Learn to use/focus on your breathing – this can work well for some people to encourage relaxation and to ease stress and anxiety

 *Ask for help

 *Discuss it with your midwife or GP as you may be able to access more support with talking therapies and the Community Perinatal Mental Health Team

 If you have a pre-existing mental health condition, talk to your GP/medical team so you can plan your care.

 If you are struggling with anxiety and feeling low, please don’t keep it to yourself.
 You could benefit from talking it through so you can be open and honest about any stress, worries or fears.
 You may feel that you would benefit from therapy, which can be private or through NHS referral.

 As a practitioner, I regularly see women who are experiencing an emotional pregnancy with more anxiety and rollercoaster moods.
 Some women come to see me once to focus on a particular issue, while others see me a few times during their pregnancy.
 The issues we talk through are varied: